fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     dataset <a href="#references">[1]</a>.
-The FRED-MD dataset includes over 100 monthly time series of 8 different categories of US economic indicators: output and income, labour market, consumption and orders, orders and inventory, money and credit, interest rates and exchange rates, prices and stock market.
+The FRED-MD dataset includes over 100 monthly time series of 8 different categories of US economic indicators: output and income, labour market, consumption and orders, orders and inventory, money and credit, interest rates and exchange rates, prices, and stock market.
-    A detailed overview of the FRED-MD dataset is provided in <a href=https://fg-research.com/blog/general/posts/fred-md-overview.html target="_blank">our previous blog post</a>.
     </p>

     <p>